The strong coupling constant: State of the art and the decade ahead: Summary

 \subsection{Summary of the discussions}

-During the ECT* workshop, a page on the CERN mattermost service was used to keep notes of the questions and discussions during and after the presentations\footnote{Link: \href{http://mattermost.web.cern.ch/alphas-2022/channels/town-square}{http://mattermost.web.cern.ch/alphas-2022/channels/town-square}.
-The site had 43 participants in total.}.
-Participants were encouraged to join and contribute to the discussions.
-We provide here a brief summary of the most relevant contributions of the live discussions after the talks, or posted later on the site.
+We provide here a brief summary of the most relevant contributions of the live discussions of the $\alphas(2022)$ workshop meeting preparatory for this document.

-\paragraph{Lattice:} FLAG uses a set of criteria accepted in the community to classify analyses.
+\paragraph*{Lattice:} The FLAG collaboration uses a set of criteria accepted in the lattice community to classify the analyses.
 Only analyses ranking high in all criteria are used to derive the final FLAG determination of the strong coupling.
 This procedure is very similar to that adopted by the PDG.
-It was suggested that the FLAG and PDG procedures should be harmonised as much as possible.
+It was suggested that the FLAG and PDG procedures should be harmonized as much as possible.
 It was also pointed out that there were updates to individual analyses since the current FLAG 2021 report~\cite{Aoki:2021kgd} was published.

-\paragraph{\texorpdfstring{$\tau$}{tau} decays:} The discussions covered broadly two areas.
+\paragraph*{\texorpdfstring{$\tau$}{tau} decays:} The discussions covered broadly two areas.
 The first area concerned the treatment of duality violations (DV) (incomplete asymptotic OPE) terms.
 One defines moments of the tau spectral function to control and suppress DV terms.
-However, stronger DV term suppression is correlated with more contributions of condensates leading to a truncated OPE.
-This was referred to as a kind of ``seesaw mechanism'' by S.~Peris.\\
+However, stronger DV term suppression is correlated with more contributions of gluon condensates leading to a truncated OPE.
+This was referred to as a kind of ``seesaw mechanism'' by S.~Peris.

 The presentation by A.~Hoang (Section~\ref{sec:FOCI}) providing an explanation in terms of renormalon effects of the FOPT vs.\ CIPT differences in the pQCD predictions, generated considerable interest.
 The analysis is not yet complete, and further important information would be the value of the gluon condensate normalization.
 New data would not help directly.
 The renormalon effects could possibly be studied on the lattice, but this would need a dedicated effort.
-One would need input from hadronic $\tau$ decay theory to derive observables to be measured on the lattice.\\
+One would need input from hadronic $\tau$ decay theory to derive observables to be measured on the lattice.